kedartatwawadi/NN_compression/README.md

 3. **Theoretical Connections** with log-loss based predictors, can be understood based on simple linear-RNN networks etc.

 ## 2. Experiments
-We plan to conduct some fundamental experiments first before going on to compress real DNA/Text dataset.
+The plan is to conduct some fundamental experiments first before going on to compress real DNA/Text dataset.

 ### IID sources
 We first start with simplest sources, i.i.d sources over binary alphabet and see if we can compress them well.
 We can show that the expected cross entropy loss for i.i.d sequences has a lower bound of binary entropy of the soruce.
 Thus the aim is to read this log-loss limit, which will confirm that arithematic encoding will work well.